CBN goes after bank customers using fake visas to obtain forex

 From Uche Usim, Abuja

-To sustain the stability of the forex market, the Central Bank of Nigeria (CBN) on Tuesday read the riot act to bank customers using fake visas to obtain forex or cancelling their flight tickets after purchasing forex.
+To sustain the stability of the foreign exchange market, the Central Bank of Nigeria CBN Tuesday, read the riot act to bank customers using fake visas to obtain foreign currencies for purposes other than intended including those cancelling their flight tickets after purchasing forex.

 Leave a Reply